-MRI uses a magnetic field to acquire cross sectional images of your anatomy.
-Unlike conventional radiography and Computed Tomographic (CT) imaging, which make use of radiation (X-rays), MRI imaging is based on the magnetic properties of atoms.
+MRI (Magnetic Resonance Imaging) uses a magnetic field to acquire cross sectional images of your anatomy.
+Unlike conventional radiography and Computed Tomographic (CT) imaging, which make use of radiation (X-rays), MR imaging is based on the magnetic properties of atoms.
 Several sets of images are usually acquired, each one ranging in duration from 2 to 8 minutes.

-During the scan it is important that you remain very still so as to get a clear image from the sacn.
+During the scan it is important that you remain very still so that images are as clear as possible.
 A complete scan may take from 20 minutes to one hour.
 The radiographer performing the scan will explain the length of scan and answer any questions prior to entering the scan room.

-Music will be played during your scan to help eliminate the banging noise emitted by the machine while it is making a scan.
+Music can be played during your scan to help eliminate the inherent banging noise emitted by the machine while your scan is taking place.

 Please note all patients must be referred by a GP or Consultant for a MRI scan.